(Photo by Ron Batzdorff/©Overture Films/Courtesy Everett Collectionn)

 Set in early 20th-century Vienna, a stage magician uses his magic to win back the great love of his life...
 [More]

-Critics Consensus: A straightforward, entertaining thriller with a crackerjack performance by Edward Norton.
+Critics Consensus: Primal Fear is a straightforward yet entertaining thriller elevated by a crackerjack performance from Edward Norton.

 A high-profile slaying becomes the case of an ambitious attorney's career in this legal thriller based on the novel by...
 [More]